TheLazyLemur/RaylibCS-Ecs-Sample/README.md

 # RaylibCS-Ecs-Sample

-Smaple using Raylib CS bindings and LeoECS using .Net 5
+Sample using Raylib CS bindings and LeoECS using .Net 5

 ## Setup